- All the material on this website is for general information and interest only.

 Prices defer from venue to venue and prices are subject to change without notice.
 School holidays are based on the school holiday period for the year for each state.

-Please note that promotional nights are not available on public holidays or public holiday eves, or in conjunction with any other offer including our school holidays promotion.
+Please note that promotional offers are not available on public holidays or public holiday eves, or in conjunction with any other offer including our school holidays promotion.

 A fair play policy applies for “Loaded”, “Unlimited”, “Warfare” and “Bang” "888" and "241 Bowling" or any promotion where an unlimited play component is offered.
-It makes sure all patrons get a fair attempt at the various activities, some people will be asked to move on to play another activity to ensure fairness.
+It makes sure all patrons get a fair attempt at the various activities and some people may be asked to move on to play another activity to ensure fairness.
 Further details about each offer can be found on promotional material in venue and from venue staff.
 Available for walk-in customers only.

 - Bowling – 1 game guaranteed, then subject to availability